If you’re going to do a boudoir photography shoot, then you need some killer poses up your sleeve.

 6. On all fours with one leg kicked up

 Done right, this pose can really heat up your sexy photography session.

 Make sure your subject is comfortable with getting into a crawling position.
 Standing over them could make them feel subjugated; shooting from below or level to the model creates a far more empowering shot.

 The sensuality of the pose is in the arch of the back, the kick of a foot.
 Direct your model to imagine herself as a cat prowling to get the best shape and movement into the pose.

 7. Lying on back with face to the side

+For those who are keen on exploring erotic photography, this pose offers simplicity and sensuality.
 Sometimes the best boudoir photos come from the most simple of poses combined with the right styling and props.